Overheard at Dinner

 Nature holds all sorts of wonders in her oversized pockets.
 And we can't get enough.
 Who doesn't love a good story about the giant squid wrapping its tenticular self around a hapless fishing vessel?
 Or a documentary on the alien behaviours of pandas.
 Or a snapshot of a toad the size of a small dog?

+Just look at him.
 He needs a name.
 Let's call him Johann.

 Read about him here.